purcellconsult/Code-Cool-Stuff-With-Python/book/chapter_01.md

 ## Install Python on Windows

-There’s a high probability that if you’re using a Windows powered machine that Python won’t be there by default.
+There’s a high probability that if you’re using a Windows powered machine that Python won't be there by default.
 To discover if Python is indeed installed you can open up command prompt by typing _cmd_ in the search bar  followed by the word  _python_.
 If there  the python interpreter will run;  otherwise you’ll get an  annoying message like the following:

 *'python' is not recognized as an internal or external command, operable program or batch file*